jodienorris030/notes/README.md

 # 2024-03-12
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clear, concise, and maintainable code.
 Remember that what you build today may be read, modified, or debugged by others tomorrow, including your future self.
 Complexity might seem impressive initially, but it often breeds bugs and hinders progress in the long run.
 Optimize for readability and understandability, and always keep a balance between functionality and simplicity."

+# 2024-03-13
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote highlights the importance of focusing on code clarity, correctness, and maintainability first.
+Before optimizing your code, ensure it works as intended.
+Only optimize when you have profiling data to support that a particular part of your code is indeed a performance bottleneck.
+This principle encourages developers to write simple, understandable code and avoid over-engineering solutions based on assumptions about performance.